 i.
 Measurement Appeal Process.
-Appeal only applies if method h.3.A is used for acceptance measurement.
-If the Engineer's acceptance measurements indicate corrective action is required and the Contractor's quality control measurements show no corrective action is required, the Contractor may request that the disputed segments be rerun and accepted based on method h.3.B.
-Any costs for maintaining traffic for appeal reruns will be borne by the party whose ride data are shown to be incorrect.
+Appeal only applies if the method in subsection h.3.A is used for acceptance measurement.
+If the Engineer's acceptance measurements indicate corrective action is required and the Contractor's QC measurements show no corrective action is required, the Contractor may request that the disputed segments be rerun.
+The Engineer and the Contractor will recertify the profilers and rerun the disputed segments.

 j.
 Measurement and Payment.
-All costs associated with quality control ride quality measurements are included in other items of work and will not be paid for separately.
+All costs associated with QC ride quality measurements are included in other items of work and will not be paid for separately.